ODEP - Office of Disability Employment Policy

 The Americans with Disabilities Act (ADA) Amendments Act and newly released regulations from the Equal Employment Opportunity Commission refocused attention on workplace accommodations by broadening the definition of disability; more coverage means more employees will likely be entitled to workplace accommodations.
 This increased attention has some employers concerned about the costs of providing job accommodations.
 However, a study conducted by JAN shows that workplace accommodations not only are low cost, but also positively impact the workplace in many ways.

-- JAN Fact Sheet on the Interactive Process for the Federal Sector
+- JAN Effective Accommodation Practice (EAP) Publication on the Interactive Process for the Federal Sector

 The Rehabilitation Act of 1973 requires the Federal sector to provide effective, reasonable accommodations for employees with disabilities.
 To help in doing so, the Equal Employment Opportunity Commission (EEOC) recommends that agencies use an "interactive process" which simply means that employers and employees work together.
 Understanding this process is essential for Federal agencies to comply with Executive Order 13548.

-- JAN Fact Sheet on the Interactive Process
+- JAN Effective Accommodation Practice (EAP) Publication on the Interactive Process

 According to the Equal Employment Opportunity Commission (EEOC), the interactive process is not necessarily required under the Americans with Disabilities Act (ADA), but from a legal standpoint, going through such a process is a way for employers to show that they are making a good faith effort to comply with the law.
 And from a practical standpoint, it is a way to streamline the process and ensure effective accommodations are provided.